jonheese/poltergeist/readme.md

 Poltergeist uses a server/client architecture, where there is a single server to which clients connect and subscribe to sound clip events from a queue.
 You probably want to run a client (runs on your local machine, waits for sound clip events and plays the sound clips for you).

-NOTE: Poltergeist can run on Python 2.7 or 3.x, although 3.x is preferred and support for 2.7 will be deprecated at some point in the future.
+NOTE: Poltergeist can run on Python 2.7 or 3.x, although 3.x is preferred and support for 2.7 will be deprecated at some point in the future

 ## Client Installation
 ### Arming/Disarming Time